How to Create a Wildly Successful Travel Blog

 - Tweak a word (Travelocity)

-- Blend parts of two words together (Netscape, Microsoft)
+- Blend parts of two words together (Netscape)

 - Make up something completely new and unique (Squidoo, Etsy)